The Oxford Observer

 - In 1960, 45.1 percent of high school grads entered college.

-- In October of 1997, the Bureau of Labor and Statistics reported a record high of 67 percent!
+Bureau of Labor and Statistics reported a record high of 67 percent!

 - As of October 2012, the Bureau of Labor and Statistics reported that 66.2 percent of the graduating high school class of 2012 were in college.